fbpx

 Verbena hastata

 Easily grown in average, medium to wet soils in full sun.
 Forms colonies in the wild by slowly spreading rhizomes and self-seeding.
 A lovely little garden filler makes great cut flowers and attracts pollinators by the score.
-NATIVE TO NORTH AMERICA.
+Seeds are eaten by cardinals, swamp sparrows, field sparrows, song sparrows, and dark eyed juncos.

 All of these natives will compete for growing space at about the same rate and self-seed moderately to fill in a sunny space.
 Once established they won’t ask for much of anything, and flower tops can be left through winter for extra seasonal interest and to provide bird food and wildlife cover.